 In the late 1980s, B. F. Goodrich sold their tire business to Uniroyal.
 Eventually, they changed their name to "Goodrich" to avoid market confusion with the tire brand.
-Goodrich is still in business, making aircraft and industrial equipment.
+Goodrich later on was acquired by United Technologies.

 familiar logo of The Goodyear Tire and Rubber Company

 incorporates a classic and frequently-used graphic which veritably makes most think:

 portrays the winged foot of Mercury, the resident messenger of the pantheon of

 Roman mythological gods.)
 Goodyear once made sneakers under the "Wingfoot" name,